-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter along this walkway in line with the above policies.
-The InLink will be removed from the site when no longer required.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace existing BT payphones in Lord Street thereby reducing street clutter in this area.
+The proposed InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The site is in a pedestrianised street therefore it will have no effect on drivers.
-There is sufficient space on the footway to accommodate the InLink whilst allowing safe usage by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones.
-It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
+The proposed site is in a pedestrianised street therefore the installation will have no effect on road users.
+The subject footway is wide and has sufficient space to accommodate the installation and allow for its safe usage by pedestrians and wheelchair users.
+The InLink has a significantly reduced footprint when compared to BT payphones and is also 100mm narrower therefore footway width will generally increase resulting from the replacement of the identified payphones.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site is located within Castle Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest listed building is located approximately 70 metres away.
-The installation has a simple design and is sited having regard to its immediate environment.
-Its slender and elegant appearance and high quality design will complement the area's retail and busy profile.
-It is not considered that the proposed development would have an adverse impact on the above heritage assets given the minor nature of the proposal.
-The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+126-141, HD27, HD11, HD1) - The proposal site lies at the boundary of Castle Street Conservation Area and in the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest Grade II listed building (81-89, Lord Street) is located approximately 48 metres away.
+The proposal has been sympathetically designed and will be appropriately sited outside shops.
+The InLink's slender and elegant appearance and high quality design will complement the area's retail and busy profile.
+Given the modest scale of the proposed development, it is not considered that it would have a detrimental impact on the above heritage assets.

 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
-The proposed location is accessible to many workers, tourists and residents as part of the wider InLink network.
+It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
+The proposed location is accessible to many workers, shoppers, tourists and residents as part of the wider InLink network.